knope-dev/knope/docs/src/config/step/PrepareRelease.md

 - The Changelog format is pretty strict.
 Sections will only be added for [Conventional Commits] and [Changesets] that meet certain requirements.
 See [Changelog sections](#change-sections) below.
 - Knope uses a simpler subset of semantic versioning which you can read about in [`BumpVersion`]
+- Knope will not allow you to update the major version of a `go.mod` file in most cases, as the [recommended practice](https://go.dev/blog/v2-go-modules) is to create a new `go.mod` file (in a new directory) for each major version.
+You can override this behavior using the [`--override-version`] option (to go from `v1` to `v2`) or use [multiple packages](../packages.md#multiple-major-versions-of-go-modules) to support multiple `go.mod` files on different major versions.

 ## Options